Chapter 29

 @State var gridLayout: [GridItem] = [ GridItem() ]

-By default, we want to display a list view.
-Other than using List
+By default, we want to display the photos in a list view.
+Instead of using List

-to build a list view.
-We do this by defining the gridLayout
+to build a list view by defining the gridLayout

-to use a single column grid layout, it will arrange the items like a list view.
+to use a single-column grid layout, it will arrange the items in a list view format.
 Insert the following code in body

 to create the grid view: